yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/FACILITATOR.md

 The project at the end of the block is a rebuild of City Explorer.
 In 301, they built the back-end.
 Now, they will refactor the front end from jQuery+Handlebars into React.
 Fun!

-* Data Structure: Hash Maps
+* Data Structure: Sorting Algorithms
-* Project: City Explorer Front End
+* Project: Refactor RESTy from Vanilla/jQuery into React

 ### Block 7 - CRUD and Global State